FodayFuard/Project/README.md

 Drawing on principles of labor economics and human capital theory, this project utilizes SQL to systematically analyze the dataset with the aim of answering five key questions:

-1️⃣ What are the top-paying data analyst jobs in the United States?
+1️⃣ What are the top-paying full-time data analyst jobs in the United States?

 2️⃣ What skills are required for these high-paying positions?

-3️⃣ Which skills are most in demand across the entire dataset?
+3️⃣ Which skills are most in demand for this role?

-4️⃣ Which skills are associated with the highest average salaries?
+4️⃣ Which skills are associated with the highest average salaries for this role?

 5️⃣ What are the most optimal skills to develop, balancing both market demand and salary potential?